coatingrus/incredible-planet/src/pages/index.md

 title: Home
 sections:
   - type: section_hero
-    title: Have Your Roof Coated for A Fraction Of The Cost Of Replacment!
+    title: "Have Your Roof Coated for A Fraction Of The Cost Of Replacement "
     section_id: hero
     content: >-
       Save yourself thousands by using our service.
 Have peace of mind with our